/>

 Francois Bernier, witnessing the shawl industry first hand, emphasizes this point, and admits that “Great pains have been taken to manufacture similar shawls in Patna, Agra and Lahore, but notwithstanding every possible care, they never have the delicate texture and softness of the Kashmir Carpets.

-Kashmir Carpets: Hamadan The Artistry and Tradition
+Kashmir Carpets: Hamadan Area Rugs

 Enchanting and charming, Our Antique Persian handmade Glorious Hawa Mahal Wind Palace Pistachio Green wool Rug is an easy way to refresh the look of even your most traditional interior spaces.
 Allow its soft, soothing color scheme to enhance the look of your favorite areas while also putting an enchanting twist on your existing décor.

 Hawa Mahal is a palace located in Jaipur, India.
-Constructed of red and pink sandstone, it is situated on the banks of the City Palace, Jaipur and extends to the Women’s Room.
-Its five-storey exterior looks like a honeycomb with 953 small windows adorned with intricate lattices called jharokhas.
+Constructed of red and pink sandstone, it is situated on the side of the City Palace, Jaipur and extends to the Women’s Room.
+Its five-story exterior looks like a honeycomb with 953 small windows adorned with intricate lattices called jharokhas.
 The original purpose of the lattice design was to allow royal women to observe everyday life and festivities in the lower streets without being seen, as they had to adhere to the strict “veil” rules, which required them to wear face masks. was.
 He was forbidden to appear in public without cover.

 C.I.E. the Masters in Kashmir Carpets History